-New Amsterdam is proud to announce a new educational initiative launching in 2017 - the Composer’s Lab.
-A revolving masterclass/workshop for emerging/early career composers, the lab is designed as an add-on to formal compositional training, and will focus on helping its attendees navigate the challenges and opportunities of the current musical landscape.
-Each lab will be led by an artist from the New Amsterdam roster, and will feature a fluid mix of prepared lectures, composition masterclasses, and career guidance.
-The initial round of Labs will take place via Zoom in order to diversify attendance and make the program available to students throughout the world.
-Subsequent Labs may include in-person meetings, and attendees will be asked to review their fellow students music, present new music regularly, and participate in weekly discussions.
+Since its launch in 2017, the Composers Lab has served over 40 composers from six countries and ten states.
+A virtual revolving masterclass/workshop for emerging/early career composers, the lab focuses on helping its attendees navigate the challenges and opportunities of the current musical landscape through lectures, peer musical critique, and community building.
+Each lab features a fluid mix of prepared lectures, composition masterclasses, and career guidance.
+The labs take place via Zoom in order to diversify attendance and make the program available to students throughout the world.
+All attendees are asked to review their fellow student's music, present new music regularly, and participate in weekly discussions.

-The first edition of New Amsterdam’s Composer’s Lab will be lead by NewAm co-founder and Mannes Conservatory faculty member William Brittelle.
-The Lab will feature weekly lectures on Post-Genre philosophy, listening suggestions, explorations of Brittelle’s music, and group discussion of the attendees' work.
-The Lab includes concepts developed in Brittelle’s Mannes courses “Survey of Post-Genre Music” and “Exploring the Ethos of Punk” and builds on post-genre talks he’s given at Cincinnati Conservatory of Music, Vanderbilt University, University of Wisconsin, and the University of Maryland.
+The first edition of New Amsterdam’s Composers Lab is led by NewAm co-founder and Mannes Conservatory faculty member William Brittelle.
+The lab features weekly lectures on post-genre philosophy, listening suggestions, explorations of the Brittelle’s work, and group discussion of the attendees work.
+The lab includes concepts developed in Brittelle’s Mannes courses “Survey of Post-Genre Music” and “Exploring the Ethos of Punk” and builds on post-genre talks he’s given at Cincinnati Conservatory of Music, Vanderbilt University, University of Wisconsin, and the University of Maryland.